 You can supplement your Original Medicare coverage with Medigap plans.
 Medigap, or Medicare Supplement plans, are sold by private insurance companies to help cover some of the costs that Part A and Part B do not include.

 Medicare Part C gives you the choice of enrolling in a Medicare Advantage plan as an alternative to Original Medicare.
-You can choose from different types of MA plans, including a Preferred Provider Organization (PPO), Health Maintenance Organization (HMO), and a Point-of-Service plan.
-Medicare Advantage plans are required to provide at least the same coverage as Original Medicare Part A and Part B, but approves many plans include additional coverage.
+You can choose from different types of MA plans, including a Preferred Provider Organization (PPO), a Health Maintenance Organization (HMO), and a Point-of-Service plan.
+Medicare Advantage plans are required to provide at least the same coverage as Original Medicare Part A and Part B but approve many plans that include additional coverage.
 Additional benefits may include vision and dental care, fitness programs, and prescription drug coverage.
-However, they may come with limits on which doctors, health care providers, and hospitals you can use for your care.
+However, they may come with limits on which doctors, healthcare providers, and hospitals you can use for your care.